WhatsApp-like Made in India messaging app Sandes being tested by govt: Report

 If you recall, the Indian government announced last year that will is developing an alternative to WhatsApp and release it soon.
 A new report now suggests that the messaging app that the government is developing is called Sandes.
 The report reveals that the app is being tested by officials in several ministries and should be ready for official release very soon.
-Also Read - WhatsApp multi-device support: iOS beta gets 'Log out' feature
+Also Read - Today's Tech News: Koo app 3 million downloads, Redmi Note 10 Amazon availability

 The idea behind the application is to migrate government employees from mainstream social media platforms to a more secure platform with the hope that it might reduce the potential security risks.